istio/istio.io/content/docs/setup/kubernetes/upgrading-istio/index.md

 $ kubectl replace -f <(istioctl kube-inject -f $ORIGINAL_DEPLOYMENT_YAML)
 {{< /text >}}

-If the sidecar was previously injected with some customized inject config files, you will need to change the version tag in the config files to the new version and re-inject the sidecar as follows:
+If the sidecar was previously injected with some customized inject configuration files, you will need to change the version tag in the configuration files to the new version and re-inject the sidecar as follows:

 {{< text bash >}}